dahlenelstran/math-notes/README.md

 Essentially how I organize it, is for each class I create a file for the textbook.
 Then, as we follow the textbook, I create pages for each topic and record the theorems and definitions we learn, creating connections between topics where necessary.

-The goal for this note-taking strategy is simple: I want to be able to recognize the overlap and bid ideas of my classes together more easily.
+The goal for this note-taking strategy is simple: I want to be able to recognize the overlap and big ideas of my classes together more easily.
 I'm hoping this will achieve that!